friendly-traceback/docs/source/syntax_tracebacks_es.rst

     Python no pudo entender el código en el archivo 'TESTS:\syntax\print_is_a_function_5.py'
-    en la ubicación indicada por ^.
+    en la ubicación indicada.

-       1: """Should raise SyntaxError: invalid syntax"""
-    -->2: print len('This is a long string that fits on a single line.')
+       2: print len('This is a long string that fits on a single line.')
                 ^^^

     Tal vez tenga que escribir